JuliaLang/julia/doc/src/manual/code-loading.md

 **The paths map** of a project environment is extracted from the manifest file.
 The path of a package `uuid` named `X` is determined by these rules (in order):

 1. If the project file in the directory matches `uuid` and name `X`, then either:
-  - It has a toplevel `path` entry, that will be used (interpreted relative to the directory containing the project file).
+  - It has a toplevel `path` entry, then (`uuid`, `X`) will be mapped to that path, interpreted relative to the directory containing the project file.
-  - Otherwise, it'll use the Project file directory.
+  - Otherwise, (`uuid, `X`) is mapped to  `src/X.jl` relative to the directory containing the project file.
-2. If the project file has a corresponding manifest file, and the manifest contains a stanza matching `uuid`:
+2. If the above is not the case and the project file has a corresponding manifest file and the manifest contains a stanza matching `uuid` then:
-  - If it has a `path` entry, use that path (relative to the manifest file).
+  - If it has a `path` entry, use that path (relative to the directory containing the manifest file).
   - If it has a `git-tree-sha1` entry, compute a deterministic hash function of `uuid` and `git-tree-sha1`—call it `slug`—and look for a directory named `packages/X/$slug` in each directory in the Julia `DEPOT_PATH` global array.
 Use the first such directory that exists.
-  - Otherwise, ignore this stanza.
+  - Otherwise, there is no path mapping for (`uuid`, `X`).

 If any of these result in success, the path to the source code entry point will be either that result, the relative path from that result plus `src/X.jl`, or fail.